How to Pay for Fentanyl Rehab in Tennessee

 Check Your Insurance Coverage for Fentanyl Addiction Rehab

-How Much Does Fentanyl Addiction Treatment Cost Without Insurance in Tennessee?
+How Much Does Fentanyl Addiction Treatment Cost Without Insurance?

 The cost of fentanyl addiction treatment in Tennessee without insurance can vary depending on the level of care you need.
 On average, outpatient rehab programs in Tennessee cost about $1,698 and allow you to receive treatment while continuing daily activities.
 Residential rehab costs average around $56,600 and is more intensive, providing 24-hour care and support in a structured environment.